 You should re-seal natural stone regularly to preserve the stone’s dignity and keep it looking and smelling fresh.
 However, if you want the in-store sample to look exactly like your new backsplash, you should know that the natural stone color and markings might differ significantly from your chosen piece.

 One of the advantages of marble backsplashes is that countertops can also be made of marble.
 It looks like the countertop and backsplash are united with this style.
 Nevertheless, it has a price.

 It is relatively easy to clean and wipe down if you seal the tile every couple of weeks and obey the manufacturer’s directions, but this is a costly material to use for your backsplash.
 Marble tile is not only prone to staining, chipping, and cracking but also stains, chips, and breaks very quickly, so you might have to redo your entire installation to maintain your new backsplash under heavy use.

-Travertine is a form of limestone that is often used as a building material for countertops, floors, and walls, as well as for kitchen backsplashes.
-It’s a popular choice for these purposes because it’s durable, easy to care for, and available in a number of gorgeous colors.
+Travertine is a form of limestone that is often used as a building material for countertops, floors, walls, and kitchen backsplashes.
+It’s a popular choice for these purposes because it’s durable, easy to care for, and available in several gorgeous colors.